HaitaoMao/HaitaoMao.github.io/pages/Me.md

 I am a first-year Ph.D. student at Michigan State University supervised by Dr. [Jiliang Tang](http://www.cse.msu.edu/~tangjili/index.html).
 And I received my bachelor degree from the Elite Program, Software Academy at [the University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) in 2022.
 I have won **the best short paper award in CIKM2021** as the first author.

+## So who I am actually?

+### A researcher
+My research interest is very simple: find and solve new practical data mining challange, Understanding DNN, especially GNN in data mining, to make them more acceptable and beneficial for AI4Science society.

+For the new practical challenge in data mining, I try my best to propose and solve the industry problem.
+My achievements are as follows:
+- Unbiased Learning to Rank
+  - Propose new dataset with new challenges (NeurIPS2022 dataset Track)
+  - Host a competition on the Unbiased Learning & pretraining (WSDM CUP 2023)
+  - Propose a new scenario: **whole-page Unbiased Learning to Rank** with the first solution (Under review)
+- Privacy on Graph
+  - Propose a new scenario: **Source Free Unsupervised Graph Domain Adaptation** with the first solution (Under review)
+- Finanical Knowledge Graph:
+  - Propose how to transfer information from 10Q and 10K financial report into A machine-readable Database.
+  - Extract the information to conduct Knowledge Graph from he financial report.

+For understand DNN, typically GNN towards AI4Science.
+I always believe that GNN is not suitable for all tasks.
+But we can gain much insight and understanding from it.
+For example, GNN can be view as the gradient flow for some **energy function** with more physics insights.
+My achievements are as follows:
+- Understand and enhance general DNN
+  - Propose an Initialization strategy with Neuron Compaign (**Won the CIKM2021 Best Short Paper**)
+  - Propose a regularization term with understanding on how neuron response to different inputs.
+(NeurIPS 2022)
+- Understand and enhance how to learning on graph
+  - Understanding GNN as the multiview Learning. (arxiv)
+  - Understanding GNN as an energy function.
+- Introduce GNN to more people, especially those in AI4science society.
+  - Write the GNN part of AI4Science101 documents
+  - My course: Encouraging Graph Neural Network

-My current research interests lie primarily in understanding the black box of DNN (forward process) and the causality of a dataset-generating process. **I believe** that all the techniques for solving the generalization problem, such as contrastive learning, meta-learning, and domain generalization, share some similar assumptions on the data generating process.
+I also have a big dream on my research. **I believe** that all the techniques for solving the generalization problem, such as contrastive learning, meta-learning, and domain generalization, share some similar assumptions on the data generating process.
 (I think Matrix Factorization can be a good tool for solving the problem.)

-Revolving on this ultimate goal, I mainly study the following topics: **Causal discovery and o.o.d problem on graph-structured data and ranking data**, **Fundamental Research on Deep Learning**(Initialization strategy, Regularization method, Understanding with an unified view).
+### A life lover

-I enjoy my life more than research and I am certainly a heavy emotional person with sincerity, which is always thankful to those persons in my life through: relatives, teachers, leaders, precious friends.
+I am a I enjoy my life research and I am certainly a heavy emotional person with sincerity, which is always thankful to those persons in my life through: relatives, teachers, leaders, precious friends.
-My interests majorly lies in singing (really good at it), long-distance running, playing guitar.
-I would like to try all kinds of sports in my spare time.
+My interests lies in singing (really good at it), long-distance running (3000m in 11 mins), playing guitar.
+I would die if there is one day without music.
+And I keep running and meditation every to keep health.
+That indeed helps.

-### Course
+### A lecturer & community builder
+From junior high school, I really enjoy teaching other students and doing presentations though I am still not good at it.
+I am always practice to becomes a good lecturer.
+Revolving on this goal:

-Encouraged by some of my good friends, I would like to provide my effor to change the Graph Community.
-I actively start up a new course called [Encouraging Graph Neural Network](https://huanhuqueyue.github.io/Encouraging-Graph-Neural-Network/).
+I start up a new course called [Encouraging Graph Neural Network](https://huanhuqueyue.github.io/Encouraging-Graph-Neural-Network/).
 The course aims to bridge the gap between the brief introduction and the newest advanced semaniar.
 It provides history on the related works on GNN and more foundation concepts.

+I am a host in [MLNLP](https://mp.weixin.qq.com/s/IUjQIVCSKexVKuV_jz5SRg) and [AITIME](http://www.aitime.cn/).
+I have hosted talks with more than 15w as follows:
+- AITIME PhD debate about theory in Deep Learning.
+- AITIME PhD debate about the low-level vision.[video](https://www.bilibili.com/video/BV1aP4y1f7mG?vd_source=85bb42770c1036d2fc85b057595f1054) (more than 17,000 view)
+- AITIME PhD debate about the backdoor attack in deep learning. [video](https://www.bilibili.com/video/BV1qT411g7Cq?spm_id_from=333.999.0.0&vd_source=85bb42770c1036d2fc85b057595f1054). (more than 24,000 view)
+- The 9th seminar of MLNLP community. [[video]](https://www.bilibili.com/video/BV1wB4y1r7fa?spm_id_from=333.337.search-card.all.click)
+- "AI2000: AI young scientist", [[video]](https://www.bilibili.com/video/BV1x94y1d7nL?spm_id_from=333.1007.top_right_bar_window_dynamic.content.click) (more than 90,000 view)

 ### Selected publication